 What happens to non-performing loans (NPLs) is important for people and businesses as these loans weigh on banks' profitability and absorb valuable resources, restricting their ability to make new loans.
 Bad loans are also important for society as a whole as problems in the banking sector can quickly spread to other parts of the economy, harming the outlook for jobs and growth.
 So the ECB supports banks in tackling this issue in line with our responsibility to help ensure the safety and soundness of the European banking system.

 European banks in general had non-performing loans worth around €1 trillion on their books at the end of 2016.
 The corresponding figure for the biggest banks in the euro area was around €880 billion, which represented nearly 6.2% of the total loan amount (compared with a 2016 average of circa 1.3% for the United States and 0.9% for the United Kingdom).

-While the percentage of loans classified as non-performing has since decreased (5.2% of the total loan amount in the third quarter of 2017), Europe has a lot of catching up to do on this front.
+While the percentage of loans classified as non-performing has since decreased (3.7% of the total loan amount in the first quarter of 2019), Europe has a lot of catching up to do on this front.

 ECB Supervisory Banking Statistics provide further details on non-performing loans and the figures for different euro area countries.

 ECB supervisors monitor the overall level of non-performing loans across euro area banks.
 They also check whether individual banks adequately manage the riskiness of their loans and if they have appropriate strategies, governance structures and processes in place.
 This is part of the common supervisory review and evaluation process (SREP) that is carried out for each bank every year.
 Furthermore, the ECB regularly carries out coordinated exercises to review the asset quality of the banks it directly supervises.

 ECB supervisors work together with national supervisors in the NPL High-Level Group to find a consistent and effective way of dealing with bad loans and reducing them, based on best practices.
 The European Banking Authority also participates in the group as an observer.